Langar Ota Mausoleum: Structure

 The mausoleum is surrounded by a cemetery, and a khilkhona (a place for meditation) is located 100 meters away from the tomb.
 This monument was built 100 years after the Langarota mosque was built.
 The architectural style of the mausoleum is very similar to that of the Khwaja Ahmad Yasawi mausoleum.
 The Langar Ota mausoleum is made of baked bricks, and the door and window arches are decorated with intricate patterns.
 There are 5 graves in the mausoleum, 3 of which have tombstones.

 Origin of the name

 The word “Langar” means a shrine, cemetery or pilgrimage site, as well as a caravanserai, a caravan stop, or a place of blessing.
 The mausoleum was located in such an area in its own time.

 The mausoleum is also known as the Shaykh Abulhasan Mausoleum because Abulhasan Ishqi and his relatives were buried there.

 According to some legends, the name “Langar Ota” is considered to be the nickname of Shaykh Abulhasan.

 Research

-According to the research of the historian Abdusobir Rayimkulov, the Langar Ota mausoleum contains the graves of Shaykhs Abulhasan Ishqi, his son Shaykhzoda Muhammad Sodiq and his grandson Abulhasan Okhund, who were engaged in the Ishqiya Sufi order.
-The fourth grave has no tombstone, so it is not clear who it belongs to.
+According to the research of the historian Abdusobir Rayimkulov, the Langar Ota mausoleum contains the graves of Shaykh Abulhasan Ishqi, his son Shaykhzoda Muhammad Sodiq, and his grandson Abulhasan Okhund, all of whom were associated with the Ishqiya Sufi order.
+The fourth grave lacks a tombstone, and its occupant remains unidentified.